 Poor urine flow is when urine falls on your feet or not far away.
 In this case, you cannot hold a regular urinary stream during urination.
 In other words, the pressure of the urine stream is low.

 Quite often, weak urine flow accompanies trouble starting to urinate.
 We call it hesitancy.

 Poor urine stream can keep you in the bathroom for minutes.
 The dribbling at the end of urination is quite frequent.
 Your underwear and pants may get wet and smell bad.

 Why do I have a weak urinary flow?
 What causes a poor urinary stream?
 Moreover, how can I improve, treat or fix my situation?

 I will try to answer all of your questions.

 Weak urinary stream occurs in the following situations:

-A weak urinary stream can sporadically happen when you start urinating and you have an overfull bladder.
-It typically occurs in the morning, when your bladder has overfilled during the night.
+A weak urinary stream can sporadically happen when you urinate and have an overfull bladder.
+It typically occurs in the morning when your bladder has overfilled during the night.
 Then, urination is hard to start (hesitancy), and you cannot hold a regular stream.

 A benign, enlarged prostate is one common cause of slow urine flow in men.
 It is the most common cause in older men.
 In addition, young males may experience an inflammation of the prostate called prostatitis.
 In these situations, the prostate increases its volume and obstructs the urethra.
 Consequently, urination becomes complicated and slow.

 Frequent urination and poor ejaculation often accompany poor urinary stream in prostate diseases.

 Poor urinary stream, or hesitancy, is less frequent in women.
 This symptom is most likely to develop after childbirth or postpartum and is related to trauma to the bladder’s nerves.
 The risk factors are:

 Urinary tract infections and herpes genitalis are other possible causes of low urine flow and hesitancy in women.

 During pregnancy, you are more likely to have frequent urination rather than poor urinary flow.
-Despite some beliefs, poor urine flow cannot be considered a sign of early pregnancy.
+Despite some beliefs, we cannot consider poor urine flow as a sign of early pregnancy.

 Postmenopausal women may have a weak urinary stream because of the under-activity of the bladder muscle.
 The bladder contracts slower, and the urine flow is weak.